|Home » INDUSTRY & MARKETS » European market overview » Tiered growth led by Germany, Spain, UK, Italy, France|

 Europe’s onshore wind power sector can be divided into three main market types – consolidating, scaling, and growth markets - reflecting each market’s maturity as a development environment and the intensity of competition within the country.

 - Growth markets include those with a nascent wind energy sector, where the gradual creation and implementation of a stable regulatory framework is expected to facilitate sporadic project activation.
-The total wind power installed in growth markets remains under 1,100 MW, accounting for less than 3% of the region’s total installed power capacity.
+The total wind power installed in growth markets remains under 1,100 MW, accounting for less than 3 per cent of the region’s total installed power capacity.

 - Scaling markets are characterised by strong remaining resources coupled with stable regulatory frameworks that will facilitate project development.
 As such, these markets will experience high project volume in the near term, and are expected to be Europe’s main driver of growth, accounting for an increasing share of the region’s total installed energy capacity.
 With large wind resources and market environments propitious to investments in wind, scaling markets are now experiencing an influx of foreign players that is leading to heightened competition for projects.